elastic/apm-server/TESTING.md

 3. Once everything is up and running, make sure the APM Integration is installed and assigned to the Fleet Policy.
 4. Restart the `fleet-server` container: `docker-compose restart fleet-server`.

-We need to restart the Elastic Agent container after the APM Server as extracted by the ELastic Agaent has been run at least once, since we rely on the paths to be created, otherwise, the binary will be overwritten by Elastic Agent.
+We need to restart the Elastic Agent container after the APM Server as extracted by the Elastic Agaent has been run at least once, since we rely on the paths to be created, otherwise, the binary will be overwritten by Elastic Agent.

 Alternatively, run `testing/stack-monitoring.sh`.
 The script follows a similar workflow and install the APM Integration